 Beans on toast.
 A classic and a complete protein.

 Rice and lentils or beans.
-Both brown and white rice, when combined with beans or lentils, give a complete protein.
+When combined with beans or lentils, brown and white rice gives a complete protein.
 And there are millions of recipes out there containing beans or lentils, rice (or other grains) and vegetables.
 Just about every continent on the planet has a version of this cuisine.

 Once your baby is weaned and able to feed themselves (more or less), it’s all about making their favourite dishes as balanced and tasty as possible.
-Continue with attention to a protein and vegetable component with every meal, get their B12 from, and get their other nutrients from a wide variety of vegetables of all colours and types as possible.
+Continue with attention to a protein and vegetable component with every meal, get their B12 from, and get their other nutrients from a wide variety of vegetables of all colours and types.

-Whether a diet is plant-based or meat-based, attention needs to be paid to providing balanced nutrition.
+Whether a diet is plant-based or meat-based, attention needs to provide balanced nutrition.
 But once you know what to include in your regular food shop, and you’ve had a chance to experiment and tweak recipes to suit your family’s tastes, any concerns you may have about providing a healthy plant-based diet will ease and disappear.

 ABOUT THE AUTHOR